 EMAL Staff - General Information

-The routine management of the Central Campus EMAL is carried out by Dr. Gordon Moore and Dr. Anja Schleicher, who are both full-time employees of the Department of Earth and Environmental Sciences.
+The routine management of the Central Campus EMAL is carried out by Dr. Gordon Moore and Dr. Zhongrui (Jerry) Li, who are both full-time employees of the Department of Earth and Environmental Sciences.
 Gordon is responsible for the overall management of the facility and training on the SEM and the Electron Microprobes.
-Anja handles the TEM and the XRD and XTG systems.
+Jerry handles the Auger and the XRD and XTG systems.

 North Campus EMAL is managed by Dr. John Mansfield who is an Associate Research Scientist in the Department of Materials Science and Engineering (MS&E).
 John Mansfield has nearly 30 years experience in the field of electron microscopy and related microanalysis.
 Dr. Mansfield earned his Ph.D. at the University of Bristol in the UK in 1983 under the supervision of Professor John Steeds.
 His post-doctoral studies took him to Argonne National Laboratory (working for Dr. Nestor Zaluzec) and The Microelectronics Center of North Carolina.
 John Mansfield has been managing the North Campus EMAL for 21 years.